19hours/sg-statutes/Acts/Retirement and Re-employment Act.md

 [4/2011]

-(3) An employee who has a re-employment dispute with his employer which relates to any matter referred to in subsection (4)(c) or (d) must, before lodging a claim with the Commissioner under section 8C, first notify the Commissioner in writing of the re-employment dispute no later than 6 months after the last day of his employment with his employer.
+(3) An employee who has a re‑employment dispute with his employer which relates to any matter referred to in subsection (4)(c) or (d) must, before lodging a claim against the employer under section 13 of the Employment Claims Act 2016, submit to the Commissioner, under section 3(1) of that Act, not later than 6 months after the last day of the employee’s employment with the employer, a mediation request for the mediation under Part 2 of that Act of the re‑employment dispute.

-[4/2011]
+[Act 21 of 2016 wef 01/04/2017]

 (4) For the purposes of this Part, a re-employment dispute means a dispute over any of the following matters: